Former Absa Employees Convicted of Fraud of Over R1 Million, Multiple Charges

 Absa employees' fraudulent scheme

-The Gqeberha Specialised Commercial Crimes court subsequently sentenced the pair for multiple counts of fraud, theft, and money laundering.
+The Gqeberha Specialised Commercial Crimes court subsequently sentenced the pair for multiple fraud, theft, and money laundering counts.

 Read also

 "They were entrusted with unique user codes, which the bank used to trace all transactions performed by its employees.
-They opened Absa accounts using the names of deceased individuals and foreign nationals without their knowledge."
+They opened Absa accounts using the names of deceased individuals and foreign nationals without their knowledge," he said.

 Read also

-State Advocate Lise Keech argued that a guilty plea is not a sign of remorse and that the bank was the worst place to steal from because it was the only place where people could keep their money safe.
+During sentencing proceedings, State Advocate Lise Keech argued that a guilty plea was not a sign of remorse, saying a bank was the worst place to steal from because it was the only place where people could safely keep their money.

 "The NPA prioritises the prosecution of crime types and criminals that disproportionately undermine South Africans' safety, the country's socio-economic well-being, and the rule of law," Tyali added.